 At SAGESS, the security of our IT systems and the information they contain is one of our highest priorities.
 We review the checks we have in place every year to ensure they are still adequate.
-Both our internal audit team (shareholder audit) and external audit team review these checks in detail.
-We conduct regular tests to guarantee business continuity in the event of a crisis (business continuity plan) and restore our IT systems (disaster recovery plan).
-We also regularly conduct penetration tests
+Both our internal and external audit teams review these checks in detail.
+We conduct regular tests to guarantee business continuity in the event of a crisis and restore our IT systems.
+We also regularly conduct penetration tests.

-In 2019, we reviewed our cybersecurity policy at length and updated it thoroughly.
-The results of the review and the corresponding updates were presented in detail to the Audit Committee.
-SAGESS employees also received training on IT security and cybercrime risks in 2019.
+We regularly review and update our cybersecurity policy, the results of which were presented to the Audit Committee.
+SAGESS employees also receive yearly training on IT security and cybercrime risks.

-In May 2018, we implemented a series of procedures to comply with the European Union's General Data Protection Regulation (GDPR).
-After appointing a Data Privacy Officer and establishing records for processing activities, we gradually put various essential procedures in place to comply with the regulation, including:
+We have instituted a series of procedures to ensure we comply with the European Union's General Data Protection Regulation (GDPR).
+After appointing a Data Privacy Officer and establishing records for processing activities, we gradually put various essential procedures in place to comply with the regulation:

-- In June 2018, we drafted a Personal Data Protection Charter and shared it with all our employees - Our professional and public-facing websites were also updated to include GDPR information for site members - We established a procedure for personal data breaches as well as a means for recording such breaches
+- We have a Personal Data Protection Charter that we share with all our employees - Our professional and public-facing websites also include information about GDPR for the members of these sites - We have a procedure for personal data breaches as well as a means for recording such breaches